fubaritico/date-time-picker/README.md

 ## Issues

-Some work has to be done with peer dependencies.
+Some work has to be done with peer dependencies, unwanted CSS overrides.

 ## Styling